official-stockfish/fishtest/README.md

 ### Setup fishtest

-First you need to install some prereqs:
+First you need to install some prereqs ('sudo' is not needed on Windows):

 ```
-$ sudo pip install pymongo
+sudo pip install pymongo
-$ sudo pip install requests
+sudo pip install requests
 ```

 Then you will need the fishtest package.
 You can download fishtest as a zipball